Expansion Vessel Faults

 Big swings in central heating system pressure indicate a failed or failing expansion vessel.
-An undersized vessel can cause big pressure swings too but they would have been present since installation.
+An undersized vessel can cause big pressure swings too but those swings would have been present since installation.
 If, however, you've recently extended your central heating system by several radiators, the existing expansion vessel could be too small and this would also cause larger swings in pressure.

 For us, a pressure swing of over ½ a bar (between hot and cold) suggests that the vessel may have a problem.
 If the swing is 1 bar or more, there is almost certainly an expansion vessel fault.

 High and low system pressures are not always caused by expansion vessel faults.
-Water leaks, connected filling loops letting by, internal leaks on a secondary heat exchanger, all cause pressure changes.
+Water leaks, connected filling loops letting by, internal leaks on a secondary heat exchanger in a combi boiler, all cause pressure changes.
 There's more on those causes in our article about central heating system pressure.

 Expansion vessels in a sealed system may be internal to the boiler or separate from it.
 Very occasionally there may be two in one central heating system.
 Some internal expansion vessels can be very difficult to replace, though improved design on newer boilers now generally makes it easier.
 If the diaphragm in a vessel internal to the boiler fails, provided it hasn't rusted through, the vessel may be left in place and a replacement vessel fitted externally.

 Central heating system expansion vessels are usually red but could also be grey.
 If they are within boilers, most are flattened, lozenge shaped, to allow them to fit more easily.
-External to the boiler they are usually circular and the size of a large football.
+External to the boiler they are usually spherical and the size of a large football.
 As we've said, the size required depends on the size of the heating system, with larger systems needing larger expansion chambers, but vessels of 12 litres and 18 litres are most common.

 White or blue vessels are usually part of the unvented domestic hot water system, not the central heating system.
 They are used for potable water (drinkable water).